lambdapioneer/rollercoaster/docs/walkthrough.md

 Confirm with `y`.

-## O1) Optional: Downloading and plotting the pre-baked results
+## 6): Downloading and plotting the pre-baked results

 The following step downloads and extracts pre-backed results for a 24h simulation time span.
 **This will override existing .npz files** - please copy them to a save location beforehand.